Tunisia police use teargas on Islamist protesters

 Tunisians will vote in an October 23 election for an assembly to draft a new constitution.
 The Islamist Ennahda party is expected to win the biggest share of the vote, alarming secularists who have traditionally dominated the ruling elite.

-A spokesman for the Interior Ministry, Hichem Meddeb, said the religious sensitivities of pious Muslims should be respected but added: "People who are opposed should react in a peaceful way."

-"We are committed to defending all the institutions and individuals in this country."
+"I am against infringing on the sentiments of people and their religion, but that does not stop us being completely against violence, whatever form it is in," said the official, Ali Larayad.

-Tunisia is the birthplace of the "Arab Spring" uprisings.
-Mass protests in January ousted president Zine al-Abidine Ben Ali, electrifying the Arab world and helping inspire revolts in Egypt, Libya, Yemen, Bahrain and Syria.
+Tunisia became the birthplace of the "Arab Spring" uprisings in January when mass protests ousted president Zine al-Abidine Ben Ali.

 The new caretaker government scheduled democratic elections and allowed Islamists to run for the first time, unleashing a tense debate about the role of religion in society.